About the project

 Shallow wells

 Access to improved water sources and basic sanitation remains a challenge to communities living in rural arid and semi-arid areas of Makueni, Machakos, and Kajiado counties.
-Unimproved water sources such as ponds, dams, streams, unprotected springs, and scooped wells are the main sources of domestic water, which predisposes community members to waterborne diseases.
+Unimproved water sources such as ponds, dams, streams, unprotected springs, and scooped wells are the main sources of domestic water, this predisposes community members to waterborne diseases.

-To improve health, the project has incorporated WaSH trainings into the shallow wells component, which ensures the adoption of health and sanitation practices by the community members who a beneficiaries of shallow wells projects.
-The grouted shallow well slab prevents water contamination by surface runoff and animals, while the incorporation of
+To improve health, the project has incorporated WaSH training into the shallow wells component, which ensures the adoption of health and sanitation practices by the community members.
+The grouted shallow well slab prevents water contamination by surface runoff and animals, while the incorporation of WaSH trainings enables communities to be at par with the rest of the world in the race to the realization of SDG 6, “clean

 water and sanitation for all by 2030.